timmyichen/cspp/drafts/_sources/unit0/u0001-intro.rst

 What is Computer Science?
 -------------------------

 Computer science is, at its base, the study of computation, constantly asking the question: *What is computable?*  For example, I'm sure you could calculate the highest prime number under 10, or even 100.
 What about 1,000?
 1,000,000?
-The number 1,000,000 has six digits - as of January 2016, the largest prime number found has 22,338,618 *digits*.
+The number 1,000,000 has seven digits - as of January 2016, the largest prime number found has 22,338,618 *digits*.
 That's quite a number.

 Computer science is a very broad field that revolves around algorithms, which are just step-by-step instructions.
 What are these algorithms for, you might ask?
 For anything, from simple calculations to complex data processing, to determining which stories to show on your Facebook news feed.